CPM Benchmarks 2026: Platforms, Industries & Countries

 How to read CPM benchmarks

-Benchmarks are meant for orientation, not as a pass/fail score.
+Benchmarks are meant for orientation, not a pass/fail score.

 What is a CPM benchmark?